Eda Kersey

-Eda Kersey premiered Arthur Benjamin's Romantic Fantasy on 24 March 1938, with violist Bernard Shore, at a Royal Philharmonic Society concert conducted by the composer.
+Kersey premiered Arthur Benjamin's Romantic Fantasy on 24 March 1938, with violist Bernard Shore, at a Royal Philharmonic Society concert conducted by the composer.

 During World War II, she gave many performances for CEMA.
+In October 1939 she was one of the first artists to offer her services at the National Gallery Concerts.
 She and Kathleen Long were regular artists at Dame Myra Hess's National Gallery Lunchtime Concerts.
+In September 1942, along with Frederick Thurston (clarinet) and Ilona Kabos (piano), Kersey gave the first British performance of Bartok's Contrasts, which was composed in 1938 for Benny Goodman and Josef Szigeti.

-Eda Kersey also premiered E.J.
+Kersey also premiered E.J.
 Moeran's Violin Sonata, and gave the UK premiere of Samuel Barber's Violin Concerto at a 1943 Proms concert.
 In 1938, Arnold Bax had written his Violin Concerto for Jascha Heifetz, but Heifetz did not find it sufficiently challenging and never played it, so Bax put it aside.
 The work was given its premiere on 22 November 1943 by Eda Kersey and the BBC Symphony Orchestra under Sir Henry Wood, after Arthur Bliss, then the BBC's Director of Music, commissioned Bax to write a new work.
 She also recorded the concerto in February 1944, under Sir Adrian Boult.

 Preparations to record some of the core concerto repertoire were well advanced when she died.
 Her death, from stomach cancer, occurred on 13 July 1944, at the age of 40.
 Elsie Suddaby sang at her memorial service.
+Her death was announced by the BBC in the 6 o'clock news on 13 July, and an appreciation of her by Gerald Moore, was broadcast at the same time.

+After Kersey's death, an appeal to fund a prize in Kersey's name was made by notable musicians of the time including Dame Myra Hess, Sir Adrian Boult, Albert Sammons, Kathleen Long and Dr. Malcom Sargent.
+The prize became known as the Eda Kersey Memorial Exhibition and was awarded to a talented and deserving violinist at the Royal Academy of Music.
+Ivor McMahon was the first recipient in 1947.

-Eda Kersey's recordings are few: they include the Bax Concerto and pieces by Brahms, Fritz Kreisler and Jenő Hubay.
-The Eda Kersey Memorial Exhibition was created in 1947 at the Royal Academy of Music.
+Kersey's recordings are few: they include the Bax Concerto and pieces by Brahms, Fritz Kreisler, Jules Massenet and Jenő Hubay.